-When objects are versioned, object delete requests do not delete the current version of the object and do not free space.
-Instead, an object delete request simply creates a delete marker as the current version of the object, which makes the previous version of the object "noncurrent."
+When objects are versioned, object delete requests don't delete the current version of the object and don't free space.
+Instead, an object delete request creates a zero-byte delete marker as the current version of the object, which makes the previous version of the object "noncurrent."
+An object delete marker becomes an expired object delete marker when it is the current version and there are no noncurrent versions.